coronado03/FEED-WEBSITE/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-I'm always open to communal contributions, and the project will always remain open source.
+I'm always open to communal contributions, and the project will remain open source for the time being.

 Follow the following steps if you have something interesting to add!